 Regarding target markets and restaurants, we are aware of one restaurant chain whose target markets are so diverse that one set of customers considers it to be a “special occasion” restaurant for which they would dress up, while another market considers it to be their everyday casual dining restaurant of choice and feel completely comfortable dining in jeans and t-shirts.
 The first market may only dine in this restaurant once or twice a year (or less), while the second market is likely to dine there on a regular basis and usually without much forethought.
 Consider how this restaurant must cater to both markets.

-Terry, we’ve written more on defining the target customer here.
+Terry, see here for more on defining the target customer.

 The Blake Project Can Help: The Brand Positioning Workshop

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Growth and Brand Education